livewires/js-coding/worksheets/01-hello-world.md

 </html>
 ```

-Now head to your web browser and open the `HTML` file that you have created.
+Now click `Show` at the top of the Glitch window

 You should get an blank page.
 Nothing special there.